What Does Skin Cancer Look Like?

 Asymmetry.
 If you draw a line through a mole, both halves should match.
 If a mole is asymmetrical, it could be an indication of melanoma.

 Color.
 Melanoma will often be much darker than other moles or have a variety of colors both darker and light mixed together.
-Rarely melanomas can be pink or red.
+Occasionally, melanomas can be pink or red.

 Diameter.
 Usually melanomas are larger than a pencil eraser, or ¼ of an inch.
 They may be smaller if detected early.